Vice-President (Administration) and University Registrar

 - developing special relationships that could be seen as favouritism.

-All members of the University community are required to ensure that photography and social media are used appropriately and in accordance with the:
+All members of the University community are required to ensure that photography (and related multi media such as sound and video), and social media are used appropriately and in accordance with the:

 - Acceptable use of information and communications technology resources policy (F/1.11)